 To comply with this policy:

-New Appointees must complete an attestation evidencing full vaccination (including one booster dose when eligible) or an approved exemption from this requirement prior to the start of their appointment.
+New and current Appointees must submit an attestation of vaccination and booster status or proof of an approved exemption from their employer via attestation survey.
 New Appointees who fail to comply with this requirement will be subject to corrective action up to and including termination of appointment.

 Existing Appointees must submit an attestation of full vaccination (including one booster dose when eligible) or an approved waiver of this requirement.
 Those who fail to do so will be subject to corrective action up to and including termination of appointment.